-According to the World Health Organization, an estimated 264 million people around the world suffer from major depressive disorder, which we sometimes refer to as “clinical depression” or just “depression.”
+According to the World Health Organization, an estimated 264 million people are in need of depression treatment for major depression disorder, which we sometimes refer to as “clinical depression” or just “depression.”
 In the United States alone, more than 17 million adults suffer from depression, and that is only the number of diagnosed cases.
 It also affects almost twice as many women as men in the U.S. The danger of depression is not just that it can make it difficult for the sufferer to get through the day, or to be overwhelmed by negative thoughts.
 Depression is also a leading cause of many other forms of mental illness, including addiction, and has been linked to physical illness as well, including to a higher risk of coronary artery disease.

 For these and other reasons, it is more important than ever that Americans have access to high-quality depression treatment.
 Atlanta Center for Mental Health‘s depression treatment program is a prime example.

 One of the difficulties of diagnosing and discussing depression is that we casually use the term “depression” with such frequency.
 Experiencing negative feelings after having a negative experience is unhappy.
 But it is also natural.
 As researchers at Harvard University have discovered, clinical depression involves an extremely complex set of chemical imbalances in the brain.
 This means that it is different from just being sad at times when it is reasonable to be sad.
 Even when two patients share symptoms of depression, these may be the result of wildly different chemical imbalances.
 This makes depression treatment exceedingly complicated.

 By understanding the symptoms of depression, however, you can better understand if you need depression treatment.
 These include, but are not limited to:

 - Continual feelings of hopelessness, helplessness, worthlessness, guilt, or despair